DillerOFire/hcdocs/docs/motorolling/installation.md

 sidebar_position: 1
 ---

-# hOS Installation guide for lavender
+# PixelExperience Installation guide for x30 pro

 Prepare your device:

+- Be sure you're using android 12 global rom
 - Get platform-tools
 - Get in fastboot mod by rebooting and hodling *vol-down* button
 - Connect your device to pc by usb cable